Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Conclusions:

-{We} conclude that below the VPTT, particle hydrophobicity governs the viscoelastic behaviour of dense PNIPAM suspensions, whereas near and above the VPTT, both hydrophobicity and electrostatic interaction determine the rheology and particle-scale dynamics of the suspensions.
-The present study shows that the bulk viscoelastic properties of microgel suspensions can be tuned just by introducing suitable additives without changing the particle concentration.
-The tunable inter-particle interaction between PNIPAM particles can be exploited to control their self-assembly in aqueous suspension.
-Suspensions of PNIPAM microgels can therefore emerge as excellent candidates in the design of multifunctional materials~\cite{tang2021poly}.
-Fine-tuning the dynamics and rheology of PNIPAM suspensions {\textit{via}} the incorporation of additives also holds tremendous promise in enabling the usage of PNIPAM hydrogels as actuators over a range of temperatures ~\cite{ansari2022poly}.
-Additionally, the easy tunability of the VPTT of PNIPAM particles {prepared in additive solutions} makes {microgel systems} a potential candidate for use in various cargo delivery applications at specified temperatures~\cite{ashraf2016snapshot}. {Changing the polarity of the crosslinker during PNIPAM synthesis would provide additional control over the relative contributions of electrostatics and hydrophobicity above the VPTT. }
+The present study shows that the bulk viscoelastic properties of {PNIPAM} microgel suspensions can be {fine-}tuned by introducing suitable additives {even when the microgel concentration remains unchanged}.
+The {easy tunability of} interactions between PNIPAM particles can be exploited to control their self-assembly in aqueous suspension.
+Suspensions of PNIPAM microgels can therefore emerge as excellent candidates in the design of multifunctional materials~\cite{tang2021poly,zheng2015tough}.
+Fine-tuning the dynamics and rheology of PNIPAM suspensions {\textit{\textit{via}}} the incorporation of additives also holds tremendous promise in {the fabrication of} PNIPAM microgel{-based} actuators~\cite{ansari2022poly}.
+Additionally, the easy tunability of the VPTT of PNIPAM particles {prepared in additive solutions} makes {microgel systems} a potential candidate for use in various cargo delivery applications at specified temperatures~\cite{ashraf2016snapshot}. {Changing the polarity of the crosslinker {used} during PNIPAM synthesis would provide additional control over the relative contributions of electrostatics and hydrophobicity {in determining material response at temperatures} above the VPTT. }